• Share this on:

 Tips:

 • Maintain close contact with buyers about market conditions and act accordingly.
-For example, if other suppliers have extended their supply season to Europe, you could decide to postpone your harvest.
+For example, if other suppliers have extended their supply season to Europe, you could decide to postpone your harvest or find more attractive markets.

 Which companies are your competing with?